Title: Global Malaise Program

 Sequences: 2M specimens; 153K species

-The Global Malaise Program (GMP) is an international collaboration between the CBG and multiple contributors from around the world.
-Results from the Canadian National Parks (CNP) Malaise Program have now been incorporated into the larger GMP dataset leading to a total of 158 sampling sites across 28 countries, the program represents the first step toward the acquisition of detailed temporal and spatial information on terrestrial arthropod communities across the globe.
-To date, over 1M specimens have been sequenced through the GMP, representing over 118K species.
+The Global Malaise Trap Program (GMP) is an international collaboration between the CBG and multiple contributors from around the world.
+Results from the Canadian National Parks (CNP) Malaise Program have now been incorporated into the larger GMP dataset leading to a total of 158 sampling sites across 33 countries.
+The program represents the first step toward the acquisition of detailed temporal and spatial information on terrestrial arthropod communities across the globe.
+To date, over 2M specimens have been sequenced through the GMP, representing over 153K species.

 Past efforts to include arthropods in terrestrial assessments have faced two barriers: ineffective sampling due to habitat complexity, and unreliable tools for species identification.
 The latter barrier has now been circumvented by DNA barcoding, a method that utilizes sequence variation in a standardized gene fragment to rapidly sort and objectively differentiate species.
 Malaise traps are tent-like structures that are effective at capturing insects from various groups and are easily deployed and cost-effective.
 Used in combination with DNA barcoding, this approach makes it possible to carry out large-scale sampling programs and enables a time- and cost-efficient approach for biodiversity assessments around the world.

 CBG provides a standard sampling kit to all GMP participants.
 This includes a brand new Townes style Malaise trap and typically a year’s worth of collection bottles.
 Partners provide ethanol for killing and preserving samples and are responsible for changing the collection bottle once every week for the duration of the flight season.